Professor Howard Brooks

 Dr. Brooks serves as the Fair Director for the West Central Indiana Regional Science and Engineering Fair.
 DePauw has served as host for many Regional Fairs and the 2006 and 2008 Hoosier Science and Engineering Fairs (the state science fair).

 He married Marilyn Parham in 1977, and they have two sons Nathan (b.
 1982), and David (b.
 1987).
 Nathan married Liz Linch in June 2006 and earned his Master of Divinity degree from Asbury Seminary.
 In July, 2012, Nathan began serving as pastor of First Baptist Church in Bloomfield, Indiana.
-David graduated from Taylor University and completed the Transition to Teaching program to be certified as a secondary high school history, government and geography teacher.
-Since August, 2012, David is a history teacher at Carroll High School in Fort Wayne, Indiana.
+Nathan and Liz have a daughter, Tiffany (b.
+2014) David graduated from Taylor University and completed the Transition to Teaching program to be certified as a secondary high school history, government and geography teacher.
+Since August, 2012, David is a history teacher and coaches cross country and track at Carroll High School in Fort Wayne, Indiana.
 Howard is active in the First Baptist Church and, after serving as Scoutmaster for twelve years, is currently the Committee Chairman for Boy Scout Troop 99 and Cub Scout Pack 99.
 Howard has completed two treks, one with each son, at the Philmont Scout Ranch.
 In 2001, he served as Scoutmaster for the Wabash Valley Council Troop 1238 that attended the National Jamboree at Fort A.P Hill, Virginia.
 He received the vigil honor from the Order of the Arrow in 2002, the Silver Beaver award in 2004, and was recognized nationally as an Outstanding Scoutmaster in 2005.